-- (A) The applicant shall provide a summary of the proposed project at both the scoping and public informational meetings.
+- (A) The applicant shall provide a summary of the proposed project.
 The summary should be suitable as a reference for state and local governments and for the public.
-The summary shall include the following: - $(\frac{1}{4})$ A statement explaining the general purpose of the facility. - (2B) A description of the general location, size, acreage, and operating characteristics of the proposed facility. - (3C) A discussion of the suitability of the site or route for the proposed facility. - (4) An explanation of the project schedule (a Gantt chart is acceptable). - (B) The applicant shall provide information regarding its future plans for additional generation units or facilities in the region, if any. - (1) The applicant shall provide a description of any plans for future additions of electric power-generation units for the site (including the type and timing) and the maximum electric power-generation capacity anticipated for the site. - (2D) The applicant shall provide a brief description of the applicant's history, affiliate relationships, and current operations, and a description of the company entity that will construct and operate the facility, if different from the applicant. - (E) For a proposed electric generation facility, a description of any plans for future additions of electric power generation units for the site and region (including the type and timing) and the capacity anticipated for the site.
+The summary shall include the following: - (1) (A) A statement explaining the general purpose of the facility. - (2) (B) A description of the general location, size, acreage, and operating characteristics of the proposed facility. - (3) (C) A discussion of the suitability of the site or route for the proposed facility. - (4) An explanation of the project schedule (a Gantt chart is acceptable). - (B) The applicant shall provide information regarding its future plans for additional generation units or facilities in the region, if any. - (1) The applicant shall provide a description of any plans for future additions of electric power generation units for the site (including the type and timing) and the maximum electric power generation capacity anticipated for the site. - (2) (D) The applicant shall provide a brief description of the applicant's history, affiliate relationships, and current operations, and a description of the company entity that will construct and operate the facility, if different from the applicant.

+(E) For a proposed electric generation facility, a description of any plans for future additions of electric power generation units for the site and region (including the type and timing) and the capacity anticipated for the site.